ye11ow/noti/README.md

 1. After you have bitbar installed, you can simply download [`noti.py`](https://raw.githubusercontent.com/ye11ow/noti/master/noti.py) and put it under your bitbar plugin folder.

-1. Edit `noti.py`.
-    1. On the first line, make sure you point to the right Python interpreter path.
+1. Edit `noti.py`: make sure you point to the right Python interpreter path in shebang.

-    1. Make sure you update all the default settings in `user_config` section.
+1. Edit `$HOME/.noticonfig.json`: make sure you configure noti properly.

 1. You may need to run `pip install python-dateutil` and `sudo pip install --upgrade python-gitlab` to install the dependencies.

 1. Rename the `noti.py` to `noti.{time}.py`.
 The `{time}` is the refresh rate.
 For instance, `noti.30s.py` will refresh the status every 30 seconds.
 For detailed instruction, you can refer to https://github.com/matryer/bitbar#configure-the-refresh-time.